Supplementary oxygen for therapeutic reasons is not provided on UIA flights.

 Portable Oxygen Concentrator must be certificated for air carriage.

-Click here for information about portable oxygen concentrators approved for carriage on board of UIA aircrafts on flights to/from USA.
+Click here for information about portable oxygen concentrators approved for carriage on board of UIA aircraft on flights to/from USA.

 Batteries for portable oxygen concentrators should suffice for the duration of the flight, overlay and unforeseen delays.